epkh/reilab/intro_resources/setting_up_python.md

 Python is a valuable scripting language for data analysis and management (and more!); however managing a Python project environment can be nuanced and tricky.
 Anaconda is a platform built to complement Python by creating customizable and easily accessible environments in which you can run Python scripts.
 For more info on Anaconda, check out the [Anaconda homepage](https://www.continuum.io/why-anaconda).

-***Note: you may prefer to use `virtualenv` instead of Anaconda.
-If you prefer to use that, there are brief instructions on how to do that below the Anaconda instructions.***
+***Note: Anaconda is by no means the only way to run a virtual environment.
+If you prefer to use `pip` to install and manage packages and `virtualenv` to run your virtual environments, that is a common alternative.***

 ### Why Use a Virtual Environment?